JRL-CARI-CNR-UNIBS/parallel_2f_gripper/README.md

 The gripper has two fingers with a four-bars kinematic.
 ![gripper kinematic](doc/gripper.png)

+*zero_pos_tip* is the position of the center of the tips when the gripper joint is in zero position

+*open_tip* is the position of the center of the tips when the gripper is fully open

+*open_tip* is the position of the center of the tips when the gripper is fully closed

 ### Finger kinematics

 The finger kinematics in URDF is modeled with mimic_joint, while the SDF format (obtained by URDF add <gazebo></gazebo> tags) uses the closed-chain structure